JAVIS25/Phase4Project-KitchenStory/README.md

 # Phase4Project-KitchenStory
-App Name - KitchenStory.com V1.0.1\
+App Name: KitchenStory.com V1.0.1
-Buying food items made smooth.
-Use the app to burn your hunger.
-Add items, remove items and much more !!\
+Effortless food shopping with KitchenStory.
+Use the app to satisfy your hunger.
+Add or remove items with ease!

-Developer Name: Javis Ebua\
+Developer: Javis Ebua
-Email: javisebua26@gmail.com
+Contact Email: Javisebua26@gmail.com

-## Available Scripts
+Available Scripts:

-### `npm install`

-Run this script in both, the root folder and the ExpressBackend folder to install all the dependencies.
+    Run npm install in both the root folder and the ExpressBackend folder to install dependencies.

-### `npm start`

-After extracting the project, you first need to start the express backend server.<br />
+    Execute npm start after extracting the project.

+Getting Started:

-In the 'kitchen_story' folder, navigate to the 'ExpressBackend' folder.
-Open the terminal here and then run 'npm start'.<br />
-This will start the backend server at [http://localhost:3001](http://localhost:3001)
+    Start the Express backend server by navigating to the 'kitchen_story' folder, then into 'ExpressBackend.'
+Open the terminal and run npm start.
+This initiates the backend server at http://localhost:3001.

-Now, to start the frontend react server, navigate to the root folder 'kitchen_storyU', open the terminal there and then run 'npm start' command.<br />
-This will start the frontend server at [http://localhost:3000](http://localhost:3000)
+    To launch the React frontend server, go to the root folder 'kitchen_storyU,' open the terminal, and execute the npm start command.
+The frontend server will be up at http://localhost:3000.